selaux/miner-dashboard/README.md

 # miner-dashboard

-__This project is no longer maintained, if you want to see development continued please create an issue and send someBTC to tip4commit__
+__This project is no longer maintained, if you want to see development continued please create an issue and send some BTC to tip4commit__

 [![Build Status](https://travis-ci.org/selaux/miner-dashboard.png)](https://travis-ci.org/selaux/miner-dashboard)
 [![Build Status](https://david-dm.org/selaux/miner-dashboard.png)](https://david-dm.org/selaux/miner-dashboard)